Infinite-color randomly reinforced urns with dominant colors: Introduction

+where $(W_n)_{n\geq1}$ is a sequence of non-negative random weights.
+The important extension of the $k$-color \Polya urn model to infinite colors, also known as \textit{\Polya sequence}, was proposed by Blackwell and MacQueen \cite{blackwell1973} and corresponds to the case of constant reinforcement $W_n=1$ and $\nu$ possibly diffuse.
+By Theorem 1 in \cite{blackwell1973}, the predictive distributions \eqref{eq:intro:rrps} of a \Polya sequence converge weakly with probability one to a random probability measure $\tilde{P}$ on $\mathbb{X}$, which has a Dirichlet process distribution with parameters $(\theta,\nu)$.
+Moreover, given $\tilde{P}$, the random variables $X_1,X_2,\ldots$ are i.i.d. with marginal distribution $\tilde{P}$; thus, they are exchangeable.
+We recall that, for any exchangeable sequence, the predictive and the empirical distributions converge to the same random probability measure, which is called the \textit{directing random measure} of the process; see \citep[][Section 2]{aldous1985}.

+Because of their simple predictive structure, \Polya sequences play a fundamental role in the construction of more complex procedures for nonparametric Bayesian inference; see \cite{fortini2012} for a review.
+On the other hand, there is a growing interest from different areas of research, such as signalling theory \citep{alexander2012}, economics \citep{beggs2005}, clinical trial design \citep{rosenberger2016}, in extending the basic \Polya urn model along the lines of time-dependent or random reinforcement.
+The predictive construction \eqref{eq:intro:rrps} thus represents a natural and important contribution in this direction.
+However, the weighing scheme in \eqref{eq:intro:rrps} may lead to an unbalanced design, which can violate the condition of exchangeability.
+In general, an exchangeable process $(X_n)_{n\geq1}$ with prediction rule $\eqref{eq:intro:rrps}$ is a member of the family of \textit{species sampling sequences} \cite{pitman1996}, which implies by \citep[][Theorem 1]{hansen2000} a rather restrictive form of dependence between $X_n$ and $W_n$.

-Bassetti and coauthors \cite{bassetti2010} define a class of {\em generalized} species sampling sequences that have predictive distributions of the kind $\eqref{eq:intro:rrps}$, but the process they generate is \textit{conditionally identically distributed} (c.i.d.).
-By \citep{berti2004}, a stochastic process is c.i.d. if and only if its sequence of predictive distributions is a measure-valued martingale.
-Thus, any exchangeable process is c.i.d., while the converse is generally not true; indeed, a sequence of random variables is exchangeable if and only if it is stationary and c.i.d. \cite{kallenberg1988}.
-Nevertheless, c.i.d. processes are {\em asymptotically exchangeable}, and so preserve main limit features of exchangeable sequences, see \citep{berti2004}.
-In \eqref{eq:intro:rrps}, the presence of the random weights $W_n$ can lead to an imbalanced design, which may easily break the condition of stationarity.
-Then it may be reasonable to assume that the process $(X_n)_{n\geq1}$ is c.i.d., and a known sufficient condition is that $W_n$ and $X_n$ are conditionally independent given $(X_1,W_1,\ldots,X_{n-1},W_{n-1})$, see \cite{bassetti2010,fortini2018}.
+Bassetti and coauthors \cite{bassetti2010} define a class of \textit{generalized} species sampling sequences that have predictive distributions of the kind $\eqref{eq:intro:rrps}$, and the process they generate is \textit{conditionally identically distributed} (c.i.d.).
+By \citep{berti2004}, a stochastic process $(Y_n)_{n\geq1}$ is c.i.d. if, for every $n\geq1$, given $Y_1,\ldots,Y_n$, the random variables $Y_{n+1},Y_{n+2},\ldots$ are identically distributed.
+Therefore, any exchangeable process is c.i.d., while the converse is generally not true; indeed, by \citep[][Proposition 2.1]{kallenberg1988}, a sequence of random variables is exchangeable if and only if it is both stationary and c.i.d.
+Nevertheless, c.i.d. processes are asymptotically exchangeable and thus preserve basic limit properties of exchangeable sequences; see \citep{berti2004} for more details.
+In \eqref{eq:intro:rrps}, the presence of the random weights $W_n$ can lead to a temporary disequilibrium in the observation process.
+Then it may be reasonable to assume that $(X_n)_{n\geq1}$ is c.i.d., and a sufficient condition due to \citep{bassetti2010} is that $W_n$ and $X_n$ are conditionally independent given $(X_1,W_1,\ldots,X_{n-1},W_{n-1})$.